-Five Scenic Hikes You Can Enjoy Within 50 Kilometres of Brisbane
+Six Scenic Hiking Trails You Can Enjoy Within 50 Kilometres of Brisbane

 Climb a mountain, go looking for koalas or wander around a lake at these Queensland hiking trails.

-Ask any long-term Brisbanite, and they'll rattle off a list of great things about this fair city of ours and they won't have any trouble.
-The glorious year-round weather, the plethora of spots to relax by the water, the ability to head either up or down the coast for a quick weekend away — they're all certain to rate a mention.
+Ask any long-term Brisbanite to rattle off a list of great things about this fair city of ours and they won't have any trouble.
+The glorious year-round weather, the plethora of spots to relax by the water, summery day trips, the ability to head either up or down the coast for a quick weekend away, GOMA — they're all certain to rate a mention.
 So too should Brisbane's abundance of places where you can take a relaxed hike through nature.
 Just because you live in a city, that doesn't mean you don't want to go for a scenic mosey without straying too far from home, after all.

-We all love wandering well beyond our own backyards, of course (and, when it's permitted, travelling much further afield).
-But during the pandemic, sticking to nearby turf has become a reality.
-Brisbane's COVID-19 restrictions have been fluctuating regularly, too, which makes all those nearby hiking trails look particularly attractive.
-So, next time you grab your partner and/or housemates, pack yourselves a picnic, jump in the car and get ready to start breathing in the fresh air while putting one foot in front of the other, odds are you'll be doing so by staying local.
-To help, we've rounded up five ace locations that fit the bill.
+We all love wandering well beyond our own backyards, of course, but sometimes sticking to nearby turf is on the cards.
+That's when all those hiking trails near Brisbane look particularly attractive.
+So, next time that you grab your partner and/or housemates, pack yourselves a picnic, jump in the car and get ready to start breathing in the fresh air while putting one foot in front of the other — and you're keen to stay local — give one of these six Queensland hiking locations a try.

 MT COOT-THA RESERVE